aws-samples/mlops-multi-account-terraform/README.md

 The instructions here assume the following prerequisites.
 Make a note of these details to use in following sections.

-1. AWS Account(s) with sufficient permissions to deploy base infrasturcure.
-We recommended using at least three AWS accounts for a Dev, Preprod, and Prod envrionment for one business-unit.
+1. AWS Account(s) with sufficient permissions to deploy base infrastructure.
+We recommended using at least three AWS accounts for a Dev, Preprod, and Prod environment for one business-unit.
 However, you can deploy the infrastructure using one account for testing purposes.
 2. A GitHub Organization.
 3. Personal Access Token (PAT) for GitHub organization.
 It is recommended to create a service/platform account and use it's PAT.